The #TwelveLoaves Challenge

 I will definitely be serving these for breakfast Christmas morning.
 I suggest making these the night before; then all you have to do is pop them back in the oven covered with foil so they don’t burn, for around 15 minutes at 180C / 350F / Gas mark 4 to heat them back up.

-Top with glaze then serve warm, toasty aromatic Christmas sweet rolls for a festive breakfast.
+Top with glaze and serve them warm and toasty.
+Then enjoy aromatic Christmas sweet rolls for a festive breakfast.

 Christmas Sweet Rolls